talpor/talpor-dev-handbook/docs/development/methodology/trello.md

 In order to track the work being done on a user story, checklists should be used inside the card to keep track of the actual tasks that need to be done.
-When a particular task is done, it should be marked in the task checklist, so Trello can display the percentage of completion for the whole card.
+When a particular task is completed, it should be marked as such in the task checklist, so Trello can display the percentage of completion for the whole card.

 Ideally, work on a card shouldn't be split over the span of multiple weeks.
 As such, the "actual effort" that has been poured into a user